-The MG Keith L. Ware (KLW) Communications Award Competition recognizes Department of the Army (DA) Soldiers and civilian employees for excellence in achieving the objectives of the Army Public Affairs Program.
+The MG Keith L. Ware (KLW) Communications Award Competition recognizes Soldiers and Department of the Army (DA) Civilians for excellence in achieving Army communication and public affairs objectives.
 On behalf of the Secretary of the Army, the Office of the Chief of Public Affairs (OCPA) conducts the competition annually to recognize, cultivate and inspire excellence within the Army public affairs (PA) and visual information (VI) communities.

 This year's competition recognizes work in photo, print, audio/video, and graphic arts.
-There are 14 categories in the 2019 competition.
+There are 14 categories in the 2021 competition.
 The competition includes the SGM Dawn Kilpatrick Memorial AUSA Scholarship.
 This standard operating procedure establishes competition criteria and provides the Army with guidance for recognizing the most notable work of its communication professionals.
-In addition, information for the SGM Dawn Kilpatrick Memorial AUSA Scholarship can be found in Part IV, Categories; Section G.
+In addition, information for the SGM Dawn Kilpatrick Memorial AUSA Scholarship can be found in Part IV, Categories, Section G.

-This SOP applies to the Active Army, Army National Guard/Army National Guard of the United States and United States Army Reserve unless otherwise stated.
+This SOP applies to the Active Army, Army National Guard and the Army Reserve unless otherwise stated.